 Torge Thielemann and Christoph Bartels, partners at Richter Gerbaulet Thielemann Hofmann, assisted the client with technical issues.

-Hebenstreit Metal Decorating relied on the mixed IP boutique Gram Lins & Partner in the patent infringement proceedings.
+Hebenstreit Metal Decorating relied on the mixed IP boutique Gramm Lins & Partner in the patent infringement proceedings.
 Patent attorney Kai Stornebel has been advising the company for several years.
 While he advised on the technology of the patent, lawyers Hanns-Peter Schrammek and Stefan Risthaus took over the litigation.